lammps/lammps/doc/src/Tools.rst

 The source for the LAMMPS GUI is included with the LAMMPS source code distribution in the folder ``tools/lammps-gui`` and thus it can be can be built as part of a regular LAMMPS compilation.  :doc:`Using CMake
 <Howto_cmake>` is required.
-To enable its compilation use the CMake
+To enable its compilation, the CMake
-variables ``-D BUILD_LAMMPS_GUI=on`` ``-D BUILD_MPI=off`` must be set when creating the CMake configuration.
+variable ``-D BUILD_LAMMPS_GUI=on`` must be set when creating the CMake configuration.
 All other settings (compiler, flags, compile type) for LAMMPS GUI are then inherited from the regular LAMMPS build.
 If the Qt library is packaged for Linux distributions, then its location is typically auto-detected since the required CMake configuration files are stored in a location where CMake can find them without additional help.
 Otherwise, the location of the Qt library installation must be indicated by setting ``-D Qt5_DIR=/path/to/qt5/lib/cmake/Qt5``, which is a path to a folder inside the Qt installation that contains the file ``Qt5Config.cmake``.

-It is possible to build the LAMMPS GUI as a standalone compilation (e.g. when LAMMPS has been compiled with traditional make), then the CMake configuration needs to be told where to find the LAMMPS headers and the LAMMPS library, via ``-D LAMMPS_SOURCE_DIR=/path/to/lammps/src``.
+It should be possible to build the LAMMPS GUI as a standalone compilation (e.g. when LAMMPS has been compiled with traditional make), then the CMake configuration needs to be told where to find the LAMMPS headers and the LAMMPS library, via ``-D LAMMPS_SOURCE_DIR=/path/to/lammps/src``.
 CMake will try to guess a build folder with the LAMMPS library from that path, but it can also be set with ``-D LAMMPS_LIB_DIR=/path/to/lammps/lib``.

 Rather than linking to the LAMMPS library during compilation, it is also possible to compile the GUI with a plugin loader library that will load